adaltas/node-nikita-arch/README.md

 3. Edit any other configuration of interest
 4. Run `npm run bootstrap`

-Reboot, update the bios UEFI entry, for exemple set "EFI/systemd/systemd-bootx64.efi"  in "Settings/General/Boot Sequence".
+Reboot into the BIOS and create a new UEFI entry, for example set "EFI/systemd/systemd-bootx64.efi"  in "Settings/General/Boot Sequence".

 ## System